opensearch-project/documentation-website/_dashboards/discover/defining-analyzing-searches.md

 ## Analyzing document tables

-In OpenSearch, a document table stores unstructured data.
-In a document table, each row represents a single document, and each column contains document attributes.
+OpenSearch uses document tables to store unstructured data, where each row corresponds to an individual document and columns represent various document attributes.

 ### View document attributes